bomonike/bomonike.github.io/aws-kiro.md

    ## Pricing: Credits Monthly Subscriptions

+   All subscriptions have overage of <strong>$0.04/credit</strong>.

+   Subscribers pay $0.02 per credit:
+   REMEMBER: Unused credits don't roll over to the next month.
+Use it or lose it.

    NOTICE: But it's currently only for users who paid for a <strong>monthly subscription</strong>.
    The <a target="_blank" href="https://kiro.dev/pricing/">https://kiro.dev/pricing</a> page says
    "Get 500 bonus credits usable within 30 days when you first sign up using social login or Builder ID."
       * Free users get 50 credits/mo.
-      * $20/mo for 1,000 credits/mo on Kiro Pro
+      * $20/mo for 1,000 credits/mo on Kiro Pro (after 500 credits at $0.04)
-      * $40/month for 2,000 credits/mo on Pro+
+      * $40/month for 2,000 credits/mo on Pro+ (after 1,000 credits at $0.04)
-      * $200/month for 10,000 credits/mo on Power subscriptions
+      * $200/month for 10,000 credits/mo on Power subscriptions (after 5,000 credits at $0.04)
       <br /><br />

+   Credit usage updates at least every 5 minutes.

    PROTIP: If you are strapped for cash, make an appointment on your calendar to use Kiro free credits every month.
    Or create several AWS accounts.
 "I have cloudecode pro, then use kiro pro+ after 5 hour limit, so I can continue non stop."

-   All subscriptions works out to $0.02 per credit.

-   All subscriptions have overage of $0.04/credit under pay-per-use.

    One user experienced <a target="_blank" href="https://www.reddit.com/r/kiroIDE/comments/1mvqmfv/kiro_is_amazing_but_amazons_pricing_model_is_a/">errors in charges</a>.

+   REMEMBER: Kiro credits reset on the 1st of every month, regardless of when you signed up.

    <a name="KiroModels"></a>